 The Feston Rose plant

-Fern – also produces negative ions – urban homes and offices usually have high levels of positive ions which can make you feel lethargic
+Fern (Boston fern) – also produces negative ions – urban homes and offices usually have high levels of positive ions which can make you feel lethargic

 The full list of 50 air cleansing plants listed in How to Grow Fresh Air: 50 Houseplants that Purify your Home or Office: